258yujin/transfer_learning_software/README.md

 # transfer_learning_software
-This is the software developed based on this paper：
+This is the software developed for this paper：

 Deep Transfer Learning for Ni-Based Superalloys Microstructure Recognition on γ' Phase